apiVersion: config.openshift.io/v1

 objects specified in the template in the project.

-Your cluster is using a default CNI network provider that supports NetworkPolicy
+Your cluster uses a default CNI network provider that supports NetworkPolicy

 objects, such as the OpenShift SDN network provider with mode: NetworkPolicy